Sick man of Asia: Early usage

 The term "sick man of Europe" was initially coined in 1853 by Tsar Nicholas I to refer to the Ottoman Empire, which was then in a state of decline.
 After World War I the phrase was applied to various European countries including France, Italy, the United Kingdom, Spain and Germany.

 One of the earliest instances of the term "sick man" being applied to China was in the January 5, 1863 edition of the Daily News in an article about the ongoing Taiping Rebellion.
 That article was reprinted in the January 7, 1863 edition of the Belfast Morning News under the title "The Supposed 'Sick Man' in China."

 In 1895, after Japan defeated China in the First Sino-Japanese War, Chinese writer Yan Fu described China as a "sick man" (病夫) in an article titled "On the Origin of Strength" (原強) in his newspaper Zhibao, helping popularize the term among Chinese intellectuals.
+According to Yan:

+A nation is like a human.
+If an individual is not physically active, the body will be weak.
+If a person is active physically, the body will be strong.
+This is common sense.
+How about a sick man?
+If he wants to transform his sick body into a strong one overnight, he is bound to overdo.
+Pursuing this strategy to become strong will actually speed up his death.
+Does today's China look like a sick man?

+Yan contended that to become a strong nation, the Chinese people must improve their physical strength, intelligence, and moral values.
+He criticized opium smoking and foot binding, the latter based on the idea that only a healthy mother could produce healthy children.

 In 1896, the Shanghai newspaper North China Daily News published an article stating: "There are four sick people of the world – Turkey, Persia, China, Morocco ...
 China is the Sick Man of the East."
 Around then, the phrase was adopted by Chinese thinkers who aimed to reform the Qing government, among them Liang Qichao and Kang Youwei.
 According to Jui-sung Yang, professor at the National Chengchi University, although Chinese intellectuals such as Zeng Pu initially agreed with the description of China as a "sick man", the term gradually became seen as a way in which the Westerners were mocking, humiliating, and insulting China.

+Beginning at the turn of the 20th century, Chinese nationalist intellectuals and activists adapted the trope of China as the "sick man of Asia" to advocate for Chinese to cure their country by transforming both physical health and political health.